avilabiel/node-slate/source/includes/main.md

 ### Check the Models
 If you are not sure about a field, just try to check the Models.
 Everything here is based on Entities!

+### We use tokens, save them
+Don't forget to save the tokens that the POST requests generate.
+That's how we get the data on GET requests.